Looking for some x-rated but enlightening bedtime reading?

 Covering everything from her early life growing up in the San Fernando Valley, Canyon spills the beans on all her misadventures with fellow porn stars including Traci Lords, Ginger Lynn, Ron Jeremy and Peter North.
 As you would expect, there are some bad encounters here along with the highs of a career on top but she handles the subject well and delivers a powerful account of life outside of the glare of the studio lights.

-It’s a juicy memoir that leaves out none of the details you would wish for when looking back at the career of one of porn’s biggest stars.
+Reading more like a candid diary, this juicy memoir covers all the details you’d be interested in when looking back at the career of one of porn’s biggest stars.

 Spelvin first shot some softcore lesbian scenes in the late 1950s and 1960s but was immediately catapulted to fame as the lead in The Devil in Miss Jones.
 She followed up with a couple of low-budget sexploitation films and continued making porno movies until 1982 when she retired.